hypo69/hypo/pytest/gemini/src/ai/prompts/developer/pytest_en.md

    (Replace `test_your_module.py` with the name of your test file).

 This revised solution is more comprehensive, covers potential edge cases, and is ready to be integrated into your testing suite.
 Remember to replace the example `save_data_to_file` function with your actual function.
-Remember that the mock `Path` class and `logger` are for demonstration;  your actual module might interact with different objects or APIs.
+Remember that the mock `Path` class and `logger` are for demonStartion;  your actual module might interact with different objects or APIs.
 You should adapt the mocks to fit your code's architecture.